hjarve/tic_tac_toe/tic_tac_toe_app/README.md

 ## More about the app

-The app consists of the form to fill the names of the players, the playing board, the buttons to restart the game, either by saving the game or not, and the history of the saved games.
+The app consists of the form to fill the names of the players, the playing board, the buttons to restart the game, either by saving the game or not, the history of the saved games, and a notification message.

 The components were tested using Jest and React Testing Library.